Straight to the Point

 Are reusable air fryer liners worth it?

-While I didn't test them, a reusable silicone air fryer liner (like this one) would probably cut down on cleanup.
-However, I question if it would inhibit browning since the air fryer basket's perforations aid in air circulation.
+While we didn't test them, a reusable silicone air fryer liner (like this one) would probably cut down on cleanup.
+However, we question if it would inhibit browning since the air fryer basket's perforations aid in air circulation.
 While it's not reusable, you could also just use foil to line an air fryer's basket when cooking something particularly sticky/messy.

 Why We're the Experts

 - Riddley Gemperlein-Schirm is the associate editorial director at Serious Eats.
 She's reviewed kitchen equipment professionally for more than six years and previously worked at America's Test Kitchen and Food52.
-She's been with Serious Eats since 2021 and has authored many equipment reviews and how-tos for the site, including dinnerware sets and how air fryers work.
+She's been with Serious Eats since 2021 and has authored many equipment reviews and how-tos for the site, including dinnerware sets.

 - Recently, we tested more popular air fryer models (including those from Instant and Cosori).
-We also tested smaller, 2-quart air fryers, to find a good option for those cooking for one.
+We also tested smaller, two-quart air fryers, to find a good option for those cooking for one.